-Changing straight quotes to smart quotes is one of the initial clean up jobs an editor will do when they start work on a file.
+Changing straight quotation marks to smart quotes is one of the initial clean up jobs an editor will do when they start work on a file.
 You could save them time (and, perhaps, your money) by changing them yourself.

 This decision comes down to where you are in the world and what type of English you are writing.
 I’m in the UK, so let’s start there.

-In British English, we use single quote marks, and if there is a quote inside the quote, we use double quote marks.
+In British English, we use single quotation marks, and if there is a quote inside the quote, we use double quotation marks.

-In American English this is reversed, and the standard is to use double quotes, with singles for quotes within quotes.
+In American English this is reversed, and the standard is to use double quotation marks, with singles for quotes within quotes.

 Because nothing is ever straightforward, it is common to see this American style used in British newspapers.